marcosnils/passport-dev/README.md

 [Passport](http://passportjs.org/) strategy for development environment.

-This module lets you replace your passport strategies in development for mocked responses witout having to reconfigure your application routes.
+This module lets you replace your passport strategies in development for mocked responses without having to reconfigure your application routes.
 By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including